-One of the difficulties in working in professions working with those in need of support, we often have high expectations of self whilst at the same time normalising often traumatic events.
+One of the difficulties in working in professions working with those in need of support, we often have high expectations of self.
 And although even when skilled at looking after others, we are not are not always good at recognising our own limitations, emotional responses and needs.